 For the most accurate results while using a remote patient monitoring scale, the following is suggested:

-• weighing in at the same time every day (preferably first thing in the morning.)
+- Take a weight measurement the same time every day (preferably first thing in the morning.)

-• wearing similar clothes or nothing at all for each weigh-in (to prevent the weight of the clothes from drastically affecting the reading.)
+- Wearing similar clothes or nothing at all for each weigh-in (to prevent the weight of the clothes from drastically affecting the reading.)

-• being mindful of food and fluid intake before weigh-in.
+- Being mindful of food and fluid intake before weigh-in.

 Managing Congestive Heart Failure

-Hospitalizations for heart failure are a significant burden on the U.S. healthcare system.
+Hospitalizations for heart failure are a large burden on the U.S. healthcare system.
 Moreover, CHF remains the number one cause of hospitalizations in our Medicare population.
 Fortunately, nearly 50% of hospital readmissions due to heart failure are preventable.

-However, lack of adherence to prescribed treatment care is a significant factor in hospital readmissions.
+Lack of adherence to prescribed treatment care is a significant factor in hospital readmissions.
 A pilot study published in PLOS One notes that RPM device reminders help promote self-care treatment plans and reduce readmissions.
 The authors suggest mobile health-driven interventions such as an activity tracker and scale for CHF weight monitoring.

-1) Daily weigh-ins
+1) Daily Weigh-ins

-2) Reducing sodium intake
+2) Reducing Sodium Intake

 Excess sodium in the diet can cause fluid retention.
 Therefore, patients are encourages to avoid high-sodium foods and adopt a more whole-food diet.
 Processed foods are typically very high in sodium, so more fruits, vegetables, and whole grains are recommended.

-3) Regular exercise
+3) Regular Exercise

 Regular exercise is essential for promoting circulation throughout the entire body.
 Weekly aerobic exercise sessions will help lower blood pressure and heart rate and improve breathing.
 Individuals with congestive heart failure may experience severe shortness of breath or dizziness.
 Encourage patients to exercise at a comfortable rate to prevent overexerting the heart.

-4) Quit smoking
+4) Quit Smoking

 Smoking can cause fatty substances in the arteries to build up (atherosclerosis).
 This can block the arteries and make it extremely difficult for the heart to pump blood.
 Smoking strains the heart muscles, increasing blood pressure and heart rate.
 Luckily, it’s never too late to quit smoking.
 By easing tension in the heart, blood pressure and heart rate can drop as soon as a few hours.

-5) Limit alcohol intake
+5) Limit Alcohol Intake

 While the occasional drink here and there may not harm your heart, binge drinking (consuming 3+ alcoholic beverages within 1-2- hours) can severely damage the heart.
 Alcohol increases blood pressure, can cause irregular heartbeats, and is closely linked to cardiomyopathy.